Skip to content

 POSITIONING

 The demolition of a functional building – intended by the Austrian Federal Real Estate Company BIG, the City of Vienna, the University of Vienna and the BOKU University – along with the associated excessive waste of resources, represents an outdated approach to existing building structures.
-Therefore we think it’s our civil and professional responsibility to critically position ourselves against the announced demolition.
+We therefore think it’s our civil and professional responsibility to take a critical stance against the announced demolition.

-We advocate for the preservation of the generous and spatially high-quality building structure, for its surrounding open landscape that communicates with the city.
-We also advocate for the conservation of our limited resources and the reduction of unnecessary carbon emissions caused by the demolition and reconstruction of the megastructure.
-We call for a shift in planning culture and project development.
-So far these have merely responded to the imperatives of climate protection.
+We advocate for the preservation of the generous,spatially high-quality building structure and its surrounding open landscape that engages with the city.
+We also urge for for the conservation of our limited resources and the reduction of unnecessary carbon emissions caused by the demolition and reconstruction of this megastructure.
+We call for a shift in planning culture and project development; one that responds to the imperatives of climate protection.

 We promote an experimental evolution of the glazed structure.
-We stand for the preservation of existing structures of eco-social value, vibrant architecture and urban landscape, as both grey and golden energy.
-We demand a respectful approach towards the existing as a starting-point, followed by a responsible development strategy.
-The experimental field of pioneer uses should be strengthened and a holistic economic perspective on buildings and the building process should be put into practice.
+We stand for the preservation of existing structures of eco-social value, vibrant architecture and urban landscape, as embodied energy.
+We demand a respectful approach towards the existing fabric as a starting-point, followed by a responsible development strategy.
+The experimental field of pioneer uses should be strengthened, and a holistic economic perspective on buildings and the building process must be put into practice.

-So it is about more than just preserving the “golden energy” embodied in this vast building mass.
-Through interim uses in recent years, socially rooted structures have emerged – giving the building a purpose-driven and community-oriented function.
+It is about more than just preserving the embodied energy in this vast building mass.
+Through interim uses in recent years, socially rooted structures have emerged, giving the building a purpose-driven and community-oriented function.
 This place, which now provides space for science, education, art, and civic organizations, must be further developed in a contemporary way.

 DEMOLITION AS A SYSTEM